bicCluster/learning-cluster/README.md

 # <a name="recreate-cluster">How to Re-create the Cluster</a>
 In case anything you configured wrong, you might want to rebuild the cluster again.
 Please follow the below steps.

-1. Stop all services from Ambari
+1. Stop all services from Ambari first, both in losalamos and 3 slave machines.
+On slave machines, `sudo ambari-client stop`.
+On losalamos, do `sudo ambari-client stop` and `sudo ambari-server stop`.
 2. Clean installed services on all four machines `python /usr/lib/python2.6/site-packages/ambari_agent/HostCleanup.py`
 3. Stop Ambari Server `sudo ambari-server stop`